Metatarsalgia is a painful condition effecting the ball of the foot.

 - A sharp, aching or burning pain just behind the toes

 - The pain worsens when you walk or stand for a period of time

 - Flexing the foot can also cause the pain

 What causes metatarsalgia?

-Standard metatarsalgia treatment is to follow the RICE method – resting your feet, applying ice to the inflamed area, compressing the area, and elevating your injured foot.
-In most cases, symptoms will subside after a few days away from intense sport and plenty of rest.
-If your pain is more severe, over-the-counter painkillers may provide relief.
+- Standard metatarsalgia treatment is to follow the RICE method – resting your feet, applying ice to the inflamed area, compressing the area, and elevating your injured foot.
+In most cases, symptoms will subside after a few days away from intense sport and plenty of rest

-- If your metatarsalgia is caused by wearing high heels or ill-fitting shoes often, then it’s advisable to change your footwear to something more comfortable as soon as possible.
+- If your metatarsalgia is caused by wearing high heels or tight fitting shoes, it is advisable to change your footwear to something more comfortable as soon as possible

-- If symptoms persist for more than a week (without performing intense exercise), then you may need to seek medical attention.
+- If symptoms persist for more than a week, without performing intense exercise, then you will need to seek medical advice